How To Negotiate Your Bills During COVID-19

 Palmer says that credit card companies and utility companies, in particular, are offering assistance due to COVID-19 right now.
 “A lot of companies are saying, ‘We want people to continue having access to things like electricity and gas.’
 I mean, these are very essential services,” she says.
 “So that's why a lot of these companies are making efforts to help consumers as much as they can by giving them more time to pay.
 If you haven't gotten an email outreach, that's when you want to go ahead and make the phone call to request it.”

 But it’s not just utilities.
-Palmer says she’s also seen cell phone companies reach out and waive late fees or data fees; some are even delaying cancellation of service.
+Palmer says she’s also seen mobile phone companies reach out and waive late fees or data fees; some are even delaying cancellation of service.

 She also gives some insight on what to expect for rent negotiation.
 “Typically with landlords, especially if it's not a large company, it's just very much on a case by case basis,” says Palmer.
 “Just know that it might not be possible for them to give you exactly what you want, but if you ask for maybe more time to pay or something like that, they might be able to work with you.
 But there's no law that forces landlords to agree to waiving rent for a month or something like that.”